astropy/halotools/docs/install.rst

 Dependencies
 ============

-Whether you installed the code with pip or using setup.py, all of the package dependencies will be automatically handled for you.
-However, if you did not install the code with either of the above two methods, then you will need to be aware of the following dependencies.
+If you installed the code with pip then all of the package dependencies will be automatically handled for you.
+However, if you installed using setup.py after cloning the main repository (currently the only available method), then you will need to be aware of the following dependencies.

 Core Dependencies
 ---------------------